• Skip to primary navigation

 • Expert Tips

-• FAQs
+• Recipe FAQs

-• Chicken Katsu in the Air Fryer
+• Air Fryer Chicken Katsu

 Recipe Origins

 Katsu, which comes from the Japanese word for cutlet, katsuretsu, is a general term used to describe any fried cut of meat.
 In Japan, katsu can be made with beef, fish, chicken or pork cutlets (the last of which is called tonkatsu).
+The dish is based on Wiener Schnitzel from Germany, but what makes katsu special is the use of panko bread crumbs which are extra crispy, light and flaky.

 Why Make This Recipe